cdelgehier/oio-docs/doc/source/arch-design/core_concepts.rst

 - ‘mtime’: date of the last update of this entry (when a chunk is uploaded to a rawx)
 - ‘rtime’: date of the rebuilt or not present
-- extended attributes of the chunk
+- the id of the object the chunk belongs to

 If the volume has no associated rdir, a rdir will be automatically associated to it.
-The meta1 stores this association using the special account _RDIR.
+The meta1 stores this association using the special account **_RDIR**.

 Metadata proxy